What Is an O-1 Visa Agent? Your Guide to O-1 Visa Petitioners and Sponsors

 No self-petitioning allowed here!

-What’s the difference between an employer and agent petitioner?
+What’s the difference between an employer and an agent petitioner?

-Now that we know who can sponsor an O1 visa, let’s take a look at the key difference between an employer and agent petitioner.
+Now that we know who can sponsor an O1 visa, let’s take a look at the key difference between an O-1 visa employer petitioner and an agent petitioner.

 Employer petitionerAgent petitioner